Kareus: Joint Reduction of Dynamic and Static Energy in Large Model Training: Evaluation

-\paragraph{Case study.} We find an interesting case in Qwen 3 1.7B with TP8, batch size 8, and sequence length 4K.
+\paragraph{Case studies.} We find an interesting case in Qwen 3 1.7B with TP8, microbatch size 8, and sequence length 4K.
 Both baselines operate the critical-path microbatch at 1,410 MHz (the maximum GPU frequency).
-However, Kareus discovers an overlap configuration that runs at 1,350 MHz yet attains the fastest latency, resulting in a 1.73$\times$ energy reduction over Nanobatching + Perseus.
+However, Kareus discovers an overlap configuration that runs at 1,350 MHz yet attains the fastest latency, resulting in an additional 10.7\% energy reduction over Nanobatching + Perseus.
 This happens because nanobatching overlap at 1,410 MHz improves resource utilization but raises instantaneous power, which triggers GPU frequency throttling.
 Thus, the time-averaged GPU frequency (which determines execution time) is close to 1,350 MHz, while the time-averaged dynamic power (which determines dynamic energy) remains closer to that of 1,410 MHz.
-In contrast, operating at a constant frequency is more energy-efficient than fluctuating frequency with the same average.
-This is a concrete instance of Theorem~\ref{thm:constant-frequency} in Section~\ref{sec:analysis-joint-control}.
-This case highlights the importance of jointly optimizing kernel scheduling and GPU frequency scaling to minimize energy consumption.
+Operating at a constant frequency provably consumes less energy than operating at a fluctuating frequency with the same average, which highlights the importance of jointly optimizing kernel scheduling and GPU frequency scaling (\S\ref{sec:analysis-joint-control}).

-Figure~\ref{fig:case-study} illustrates representative partition execution schedules across microbatches for the above case\footnote{Consecutive memory-bound kernels are grouped and labeled as a single kernel.
-Backward microbatches are partitioned following the definition in Section~\ref{sec:design-partition}; \texttt{Norm} is treated as the first kernel because it follows the AllReduce kernel in the transformer block, and other kernels are ordered in reverse.}.
-In the Attention--AllReduce partition, Kareus prefers not to overlap \texttt{AllReduce} with memory-bound kernels (e.g., \texttt{Norm}) at a higher frequency (1,350 MHz), and instead shifts the overlap to more memory-bound kernels at a lower frequency (1,290 MHz), consistent with the analysis in Section~\ref{sec:analysis}.
-The selected configurations differ for the backward Attention--AllReduce and MLP--AllReduce partitions due to variations in kernel lengths and types.
-For example, the backward \texttt{FlashAttention} is long enough to overlap with \texttt{AllReduce} under an appropriate SM allocation.
-In contrast, in the MLP--AllReduce partition without \texttt{FlashAttention}, Kareus reduces SM allocation and overlaps from the beginning, which minimizes interference with other kernels.
+Figure~\ref{fig:case-study} further illustrates representative partition execution schedules across microbatches of the aforementioned configuration.
+In the forward and backward Attention--AllReduce partitions, Kareus decides not to overlap \texttt{AllReduce} with memory-bound kernels (e.g., \texttt{Norm}) at a higher frequency (1,350 MHz); instead, it shifts the overlap to more memory-bound kernels at a lower frequency (1,290 MHz), consistent with the analysis in Section~\ref{sec:analysis}.
+For the MLP--AllReduce partitions, the selected configurations differ due to variations in kernel lengths and types.
+Kareus starts overlap from the beginning and allocates only 6 SMs to \texttt{AllReduce} at 1,350 MHz, which provides enough time to hide communication while leaving most SMs available for the long compute-bound \texttt{Linear 1} kernels.